Your Child's Vaccines: Measles, Mumps & Rubella (MMR)

 - is currently sick.
 But simple colds or other minor illnesses should not prevent immunization.

-- got any other vaccines in the past month.
-Some can interfere with how well the MMR vaccine will work.
+- has gotten any other vaccines in the past month, or recently got blood products (such as from a transfusion), as some can interfere with how well the MMR vaccine will work

 - has ever had a low platelet count